jpverkamp/blog/content/reviews/books/C.S. Lewis/Chronicles of Narnia/5 - The Horse and His Boy.md

 ---
 I actually really enjoyed {{< goodreads book="The Horse and His Boy" >}}.
 It's the first book with a completely new main character.
 None of either the four original children or their cousin Eustace take up a main role.
 Although they do show up, it's in a more minor capacity.
 A nice way to shake things up.

-Timelinewise, it takes place after most of {{< goodreads book="The Lion, the Witch, and the Wardrobe" text="The Lion, the Witch and the Wardrobe" >}}, but before the end when the children have grown and return to their own world.
+Timelinewise, it takes place after most of [[The Lion, the Witch, and the Wardrobe|The Lion, the Witch and the Wardrobe]](), but before the end when the children have grown and return to their own world.
 So Narnia is at peace, but it's a new peace.
 So when we get to follow an outside threat (we hadn't otherwise heard of) from countries that have been mentioned but only barely... that's pretty cool.

 <!--more-->